 Where: Upstairs at 61 Local, 61 Bergen Street (corner of Smith Street), Brooklyn

 The reading is supported in part by a grant from Poets & Writers.
 I’ll be joined by an awesome lineup of local writers: Brian Erickson, Ilana Kramer, Sarah Seltzer, Rachel Lyon, Max Bean, Mary Lannon, and Gerard Cabrera.
-If all this isn’t enough enticement, I’ll be spilling the new titles of THE LILY MAID and the Next Novel, which thus far only my literary agent and a few close friends know.
+If all this isn’t enough enticement, I’ll be spilling the new titles for THE LILY MAID and the Next Novel, which thus far only my literary agent and a few close friends know.

 So, hope to see you there!